nromeron/RAGuard/01-solution-analysis_1.md

 reproducible from a clean clone, not an artifact that only exists on my screen.

 **5. Stateless design — state outside the process, to enable horizontal scaling** The FastAPI services keep no session state in memory.
-Chat history and session state live in PostgreSQL/Redis.
-Autoscaling is deferred today, but if production ever required horizontal scaling, additional replicas could be added without rewriting the application layer — the bottleneck moves to Redis/PostgreSQL, not the process itself.
+Chat history lives in PostgreSQL; session state itself is simplified in this MVP, per the project brief's explicit MVP scope, rather than being a full session-management layer.
+Autoscaling is deferred today, but if production ever required horizontal scaling, additional replicas could be added without rewriting the application layer — the bottleneck moves to the data layer, not the process itself.

 ### 2.2 DevOps/DevSecOps practices adopted